Meridian Sooloos MD600 and MS600

-Regular readers know that I don’t usually spend much time dicussing the operability and options of any device, and instead go straight to the listening tests.
+Regular readers know that I don’t usually spend much time discussing the operability and options of any device, and instead go straight to the listening tests.
 After all, that is what interests me most.
-In this case I need to make an exception to this routine because the Sooloos system is all about functionality and user-friendlyness.
+In this case, I need to make an exception to this routine because the Sooloos system is all about functionality and user-friendliness.
 The Sooloos system sets the benchmark for intuitive control over your music collection so extremely high, that it just creates an enormous gap between it and all other network-audio products that I have tested thus far.
 So, what makes the Sooloos system so special?

 The MS600 is very straightforward: it simply serves to decode the digital stream that it receives from the MD600, or from any other Core-enabled Sooloos device in the network.

 What’s more, even though WAV files normally don’t contain tags, the MD600’s internal database takes care of that, making WAV files appear precisely the same as FLAC or any other fully-tagged format once you look them up in the Sooloos library.
 I haven’t gone all the way describing the extended functionality, but it should be obvious by now that the navigation is simply state of the art.

 Oh, one more thing: connectivity is utterly stable and entirely problem-free.
 Connect to the network and the Core Control utility for iPad will find the MD600 and MS600 within seconds every time.
 How different from the Linn Klimax that frequently needs a restart after the network cable has been swapped, or the PS Audio PWD, that always goes through a routine of keeping me waiting for a long period before it finds the connection, only to drop it 5 times after that, before becoming stable.
 Other manufacturers take note: this is how it should be done!